brettz9/eslint-plugin-query/README.md

         `jsdoc/match-description` if Unicorn isn't supporting (and option to it to show text of description so can be used in queries, also for other rules like `jsdoc/no-undefined-types`?).
+1. Might add separate rule using jsdoc blocks in place of selectors, e.g., to find all Date objects, use `/** @type {Date} */`.
+Likewise with TypeScript expressions (again, not as much for validation, which TS already does, but for querying documents using TS).
 1. Add separate rules (all supporting range queries) for semver-aware `@since` or `@version`, integer-aware `@variation`, (and date-aware abilities for tags indicated in options (e.g., if one defined `@date`).